 Sustainable tourism produces renewable energy

-Producing renewable energy and natural fertilizers starting from the recovery of wood that occupies the beds of streams or that accumulates on the coasts at the mouth of rivers: this is the goal of the Co.Co Farm 2021 project, promoted by the Terre del Magra Community Cooperative and now included among the initiatives that benefit from our sustainable tourism model.
+Producing renewable energy and natural fertilizers from the recovery of the wood that occupies the beds of the Val di Vara streams or that accumulates on the shorelines at the mouth of the river Magra: this is the aim of the Co.Co Farm project, promoted by the Terre del Magra Community Cooperative and included among the initiatives that benefit from our model of sustainable tourism in Liguria.

-Book on Fairbnb.coop your holidays in Lerici, Riomaggiore, Monterosso al Mare or in one of the other splendid seaside resorts along the Riviera di Levante in Liguria, famous for the Cinque Terre, or in a welcoming town surrounded by greenery like Riccò del Golfo di La Spezia, and choose Co.Co Farm 2021 as the recipient of your donation.
+Book on Fairbnb.coop your holiday in one of the splendid villages along the Riviera di Levante, famous for the Cinque Terre, or in a holiday farm in Liguria surrounded by nature in the Alta Val di Vara, such as the Agriturismo Terra del Bosco in Sesta Godano, and choose Co.Co Farm as the project recipient of your donation.

 The urgency of sustainable development in Liguria